Edward Tyng

-Edward Tyng (1683 – 1755) was a Royal Navy officer who was captain of the batteries and fortifications of Boston and in command of the first Massachusetts man-of-war Prince of Orange (ship) (1740).
-He was the son-in-law of Cyprian Southack.

-He was the son of Edward Tyng, who, during King William's War, was the commander of Fort Loyal, Fort William Henry and later became Governor of Acadia, only to be taken prisoner in the Naval battle off St. John (1691).
+Commodore Edward Tyng (1683 – 7 September 1755) was an American sea captain and naval officer.
+He was appointed as captain of the batteries and fortifications of Boston and in 1740 made the commander of the Province of Massachusetts Bay's first warship, Prince of Orange.
+Tyng was the son-in-law of Cyprian Southack and the son of Edward Tyng, who, during King William's War, was the commander of Fort Loyal, Fort William Henry and later became Governor of Acadia, only to be taken prisoner in the Naval battle off St. John (1691).

-During King George's War he broke the Mi'kmaq militia, French and Acadian sieges of Annapolis Royal in 1744 and again the following year (1745).
+During King George's War Tyng defeated the Mi'kmaq militia, French and Acadian sieges of Annapolis Royal in 1744 and again the following year (1745).
 As commodore of the fleet, Tyng led 13 armed vessels and about 90 transports in the successful Siege of Louisbourg (1745).
 He participated in the Capture of the Vigilant and the destruction of Port Dauphin (Englishtown, Nova Scotia) in June 1745.

 His son was Col William Tyng who was a soldier in the British army.